cutbox/CutBox/README.md

 You can access this feature by selecting an item from the CutBox clipboard history and then pressing <kbd>Cmd</kbd><kbd>Enter</kbd>.
 This will open the JavaScript processing dialog where you can enter or modify the JavaScript code to process the text.
 When you're done, press <kbd>Enter</kbd> to apply the processing and paste the modified text.

+The JavaScript parser will recognize `require(javascript_file)` and `shellCommand(command_args)` to give you complete flexibility, and lets you process text through any js library or shell command before pasting it at your cursor.

 Note that the JavaScript code should be safe and not contain any malicious code.
 Always be careful when running code from untrusted sources.

 - - -